KPN sees customer satisfaction soar with Salesforce

 And, when it comes to handling cases, the team has better insights into who the customer is and why they’re reaching out.
 This data will also help to address common issues to reduce those incidents from happening at all.

 “The team handles an average of 6,000 cases per week, and only between 5-10% of those are complex enough to require an expert,” said Cremers.
 “The remaining cases can generally be solved immediately, so we should eventually be able to optimise our processes to eliminate those simple queries.”

 “Since the Salesforce rollout, the service team is operating 90% more efficiently across phone, email, webchat, and store visits, resulting in that 22 point increase in NPS.”

 Empowering engineers to work better in the field

 Service isn’t the only department to get an overhaul, the company has replaced third-party engineers with an internal team of 200, and with user-friendly workplace technology, new employees can be onboarded and productive faster than ever before.

-“Outsourcing was costly, and we were only achieving 60%–70% first-time resolution, but the alternative was to conduct a site survey before sending out an engineer,” Cremers revealed.
-“We were initially reluctant to spend that upfront, but with better data we realized it actually saves more in the long run.”
+“Outsourcing was costly and we were only achieving 60-70% first time resolution, but the alternative was to conduct a site survey before sending out an engineer,” Cremers revealed.
+“We were initially reluctant to spend that upfront, but with better data we realised it actually saves more in the long run.”